popupcad/popupcad.github.io/_docs/windows_msi_install.md

 ---
 title: Windows MSI Install
 ---
-In windows, you can install the compiled [msi](https://sourceforge.net/projects/popupcad/) here.
+For 64-bit Windows, you can install the [windows msi]({{site.popupcad_windows_installer_path}}) here.
 Newer Windows systems may complain about .msi files, but we don't have an alternative at this point.